sadik4li/SQL-EDA-Project/README.md

 Using CASE statements and window functions to categorize sales performance and rank items within different groups.

-Technologies Used
+•Technologies Used

 Microsoft SQL Server: The primary database used for all data storage and query execution.

-T-SQL: The language used for all exploratory queries and analysis.
+SQL: The language used for all exploratory queries and analysis.